-SQL and NoSQL has been great inventions over time in order to keep data storage and retrieval optimized and smooth.
+SQL and NoSQL have been great inventions over time in order to keep data storage and retrieval optimized and smooth.
 Criticizing any one of them will not help the cause.
-If there is a buzz of NoSQL these days, it doesn’t mean it is a silver bullet to all your needs.
+If there is a buzz about NoSQL these days, it doesn’t mean it is a silver bullet to all your needs.
 Both technologies are best in what they do.
-It is up to a developer to make a better use of them depending on the situations and needs.
+It is up to a developer to make better use of them depending on the situation and needs.

 Go here if you want to learn about the difference between MySQL and SQL Server.